Earth Tides: Yes, the Land Has Its Own Tides, Too!

 What Causes Earth Tides?

-The Sun’s gravity is important, too, though lunar amplitude (Earth bulge/depression distances) are just over two times the height of solar amplitudes.
+The Sun’s gravity is important, too, though lunar amplitude (Earth bulge/depression distances) is just over 2 times the height of solar amplitudes.
 In fact, when the Moon and Sun are aligned (at the new Moon and the full Moon, we see the greatest tidal range.
-The quarter Moons, the tidal range is at a minimum.
+At the quarter Moons, the tidal range is at a minimum.

 How Tall Are Earth Tides?

-While the seas rise and fall by a worldwide average of three feet daily, the ground oscillates by about 8 inches (scientists measure this with satellites).
+While the seas rise and fall by a worldwide average of 3 feet daily, the ground oscillates by about 8 inches (scientists measure this with satellites).

 This mutation is not merely a surface phenomenon; the entire planet undergoes constant and complex rhythmic deformations.
 The tides go through a single cycle (high and low tide) every 12 hours.